bohemia420/distributed-KV-store-immutable-data/README.md

 1. An AutoScaling aspect, either an ASG or HPA, VPA (best of both worlds).
 2. Faster, parallel writes, asynchronous reads/request handling.
 3. Capabilities to Disk Spills.
 DN Memory may have to be mapped to keep `executor-memory`(for load-able shards), `buffer`(for loading subset of shard likely to contain the key, i.e 'page' the offline-shard load) \
+4. extremely large datasets might want this to become an 'embedded Key-Value' Store like [RocksDB](https://github.com/facebook/rocksdb), such that data now lies on flash drives/SSDs.
+This shall need an implementation of *Log-Structured-Merge-Database* **(LSM)** off SSTables and BloomFilters. \
 Can be almost scalable limitlessly, however, each power coming with a clause:
-1. ASG needs lighter AMIs, HPA/VPA(may lead to/accompanied with cluster autoscaling) may have but, an increased latency/draining.
+1. ASG needs lighter AMIs, HPA/VPA(may lead to/accompanied with cluster autoscaling) may have but, an increased latency/draining. \
-2. Would certainly need an 'Indexer' Node, in addition to master node, require config around CHUNKSIZE etc to be tweaked accordingly.
+2. Would certainly need an 'Indexer' Node, in addition to master node, require config around CHUNKSIZE etc to be tweaked accordingly. \
-3. Convincingly increases the latency.
+3. Convincingly increases the latency. \
 However, as a back of the envelope, given each KV is not beyond 1KB, a single node [R5.2xlarge](https://aws.amazon.com/ec2/instance-types/r5/) equivalent Local Machine can accommodate ~50M KV pairs.\
 Scaling it out further, with right instance type choices, configuration adjustments, should be able to provide an Industry-standard S.L.A